Common issues and problems with LinkedIn Advertising [2021 Update]

 9.No notifications on Comments

-LinkedIn Ads don’t have a way to send in alerts or notifications as such.
-While running campaigns if any of your ads happen to get a negative comment, there is no way you will be notified for such comments, instead you will have to manually check all campaigns and all ads within them to respond as appropriate. it is a tedious task if you are running multiple campaigns simultaneously.
-Positive comments are okay with negative comments need your immediate attention in you are serious about your public reputation.
+LinkedIn Ads don’t have a way to send in alerts or notifications.
+If any of your ads happen to get a negative comment during the campaign duration, there is no way you will be notified for such comments, instead you will have to manually check all campaigns and all ads even the likes within them to respond as appropriate.
+It is a tedious task if you are running multiple campaigns simultaneously.
+Positive comments are okay but negative comments need your immediate attention in you are serious about your public reputation.
 All people who see your ads can notice each and every comment made there.

 10.Ineffective Audience expansion

-While targeting a list of accounts or audience targeting in general, Audience expansion does helps to get additional leads from similar audience within your targeting parameters. having said so, it can, sometimes go out of the proportion and get you irrelevant leads which you never wanted and certainly not at a bid price.
-It gets difficult to justify ROI from advertising spend in such cases.
+While targeting a list of accounts or audience targeting in general, audience expansion does help to get additional leads from a similar audience within your targeting parameters.
+Having stated that it can, sometimes, get out of proportion and attract irrelevant leads which you never want and certainly not at a bid price.
+It gets difficult to justify ROI from advertising spending in such cases.

-Example: One of the campaigns targeting IT department as a Function, I ended up getting a lead submission for a “Medical Nurse” every factor was correct and in place except the fact that I had enabled Audience Expansion.
+Example: In one of the campaigns targeting the IT department as a function, we ended up getting a lead submission for a “Medical Nurse” every factor was correct and in place except the fact that we had enabled Audience Expansion.

 Learn more: Audience expansion